tbauman88/doughnuts-slack-app/README.md

 ## What is Doughnuts Slack App? 🍩

-This is a custom Slack application built to post weekly doughnuts to a channel of your choosing.
+This is a custom Slack application built to post weekly doughnuts to a slack channel of your choosing.

-Using a node script we grab weekly doughnuts from [Boxcar Donuts](https://www.bxcrdonuts.ca/).

-Plugging into slack using webhooks and post the doughnuts in their [Block Kit](https://api.slack.com/block-kit).
+Using [Netlify Functions](https://docs.netlify.com/functions/overview/) it runs a serverless endpoint to grab weekly flavours from [Boxcar Donuts](https://www.boxcardonuts.ca/) and post them to Slack using webhook and their [Block Kit](https://api.slack.com/block-kit) component structure.

 ```ts
 {